'Disaster' leaves Man Utd players 'fighting for futures'

 The United goalkeeper put Maguire under needless pressure for the opener with an ill-advised short pass, while he was fully to blame for the Sevilla third - rushing out from goal to try and half-volley a long ball away, only to totally miskick and allow Youssef En-Nesyri to seal the deal.

-Add in Loic Bade's header looping over him and in off the crossbar shortly after half-time, and it was one of the worst nights of De Gea's career, let alone for United.
+Add in Loic Bade's header looping over him and in off the crossbar shortly after half-time, and it was one of the worst nights of De Gea's career, with his current deal at Old Trafford expiring this summer.

 Since the start of last season, according to Opta, no Premier League player has made more errors leading to an opposition goal in all competitions than de Gea, with five.